eadewusic/Formative-2_Data-Preprocessing/README.md

 - **Theodora Omunizua**: Conducted data consistency checks, statistical analysis, and feature selection (Part 3).

 ## Bonus Challenge
 The bonus challenge was successfully completed.
-A machine learning model was trained to predict customer spending behavior, and the trained model is saved in the `Models` folder as `trained_model.pkl`.
+A machine learning model was trained to predict customer spending behavior, and the trained model is saved in the `model` folder as `bonusmodel.joblib`.